merely-useful/py-rse/index.md

-If your team has agreed on a project structure, a workflow, how to get items on a meeting agenda, or how'll you'll make decisions, take the time to document this for newcomers.
+If your team has agreed on a project structure, a workflow, how to get items on a meeting agenda, or how you will make decisions, take the time to document this for newcomers.

 This information may be included as sections in the existing `README` file\index{project files!README}